leenrd/changelog_backend/README.md

 Express application w/ Typescript + Postgres for DB, Prisma for ORM, and served using Docker

+> [CAUTION]: The routes have'nt been fully tested yet.

 ## Architecture

 The changelog application is a modern web system designed to effectively manage and document updates made to an Express.js application, leveraging PostgreSQL as the backend database.